aruntk/polymer-weight/README.md

 Standalone size of the components. ie. space that can be saved by removing the component.

-By default table is sorted by standalone weight.
+By default table is sorted in the descending order of standalone weight.

 ### Net weight